kzoukas/flux/README.md

 # FluxCD

 ## Testing on local Kubernetes cluster
 The easiest way to run a local Kubernetes 'cluster' is to install [k3d](https://github.com/rancher/k3d).
-This is a wrapper around k3s and runs everything in Docker.
+This is a wrapper around k3s and runs everything in Docker...

 ### Install k3d
 On MacOS: